wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/waf.rst

       :align: center
       :width: 70%

 #.
-Put a name to your web ACL and click on the *Next* button at the bottom of the page:
+Choose a name for your Web ACL and click on *Next*:

     .. thumbnail::  /images/aws/waf-native-3.png
       :align: center
       :width: 70%

 #.
-Click *Add rules* to *add managed rule groups* or *add my own rules and groups*:
+Click on *Add rules* and select which type of rule to add, then click on *Next*:

     .. thumbnail::  /images/aws/waf-native-4.png
       :align: center
       :width: 70%

 #.
-Set rule priority and click on the *Next* button at the bottom of the page:
+Set the rules priority and click on *Next*:

     .. thumbnail::  /images/aws/waf-native-5.png
       :align: center
       :width: 70%

 #.
-Put a name to your CloudWatch metric:
+Choose a name for your CloudWatch metric and click on *Next*:

     .. thumbnail::  /images/aws/waf-native-6.png
       :align: center